yamin-shihab/study-notes/grade-9/social.md

     + Legal rights allow anyone to be free of imprisonment and search and seizure without reasons backed by law and evidence, and to have a quick and fair public trial by an impartial court that assumes one is innocent until proven guilty.
     + Equality rights allow anyone to be free of discrimination because of race, national or ethnic origin, religion, gender, age, or mental or physical disability.
 + Prior to the Charter's existence, the Canadian government did things that were stark in comparison to what the Charter advocated for.
-    + In 1876, parliament passed the Indian Act.
-It affected First Nations who had concluded treaties with Canada's government.
-However, it was passed without consulting First Nations.
-        + It required First Nations people to obtain government permission to wear traditional clothing, banned traditional ceremonies, and prevented them from taking political action.
     + For more than fifty years until 1918, the Canada Elections Act barred women from voting and from running as candidates in federal elections.
 They began to campaign for the right to vote in 1875; Emily Howard Stowe, Canada's first female doctor, founded a club to promote women's suffrage.
     + At the beginning of the first World War in 1914, more than 8000 people of Ukrainian and German descent were sent to camps, because Canada and its allies were at war with Germany and Austria-Hungary, where parts of Ukraine fell within enemy territory.
         + Canada's government made the arrests under the War Measures Act, which it passed at the outbreak of the war.
 People interned had to work as laborers, building things like roads, but not for wages.